redox-os/website/content/faq.en.md

 - **Less vulnerable to data corruption**

-The Rust compiler helps the programmer to avoid memory errors and race conditions, which reduces the probability of data corruption bugs due to implementation errors.
+The Rust compiler helps the applicationmer to avoid memory errors and race conditions, which reduces the probability of data corruption bugs due to implementation errors.

 - **No need for C/C++ exploit mitigations on system components**

-As Redox is written in Rust we don't need C/C++ exploit mitigations for the system components, reducing the system complexity and increasing the program compatibility.
+As Redox is written in Rust we don't need C/C++ exploit mitigations for the system components, reducing the system complexity and increasing the application compatibility.

 The microkernel design written in Rust protects against memory defects that one might see in operating systems written in C/C++.